 Funded by the GI Cancer Institute

-Dr Lorraine Chantrill, Chair of AGITG, says “Raised by our members and community, the Innovation Grant provides AGITG members an opportunity to conduct small scale or pilot studies, which are critical to generate data to attract government grants to fund large scale trials.
+Professor Lorraine Chantrill, Chair of AGITG, says, “Raised by our members and community, the Innovation Grant provides AGITG members an opportunity to conduct small scale or pilot studies, which are critical to generate data to attract government grants to fund large scale trials.
 Without these initial feasibility studies, we can’t advance our knowledge about the best way to treat patients with GI cancer.”

-Innovation Grants are made possible through generous contributions from:
+Innovation Grants are made possible through generous contributions from Community Fundraising and the GI Cancer Institute’s Gutsy Challenge program.

 “Supporting novel approaches in their initial stages is so important in this financially constrained time.
 By having this initial funding we can develop our concept with sufficient data to become competitive for external definitive funding.” – Professor David Goldstein, 2020 Innovation Grant recipient